 In order to manage public water-based access during construction, public safety booms will be installed approximately 3km upstream and approximately 3.5 km downstream of dam site.
+The downstream boom has not been constructed due to challenges with the anchorage.
+Public access is managed through signage and river patrols during heavy boating months.
 Based on public safety boom installation requirements it is anticipated that interim measures (e.g. patrol vessel) will be required for an estimated three months to manage public water-based access into the dam site construction area.